Jessica Simpson Glows In New Selfie As She Reunites With Her Daughters Following Long Work Trip

 “That’s a beautiful picture, one to look back on in 20 yrs, ” another added.

-“Your face!!!” another fan wrote to Jessica.
+“Your face!!!” wrote a third follower.
 “You look like a little girl!!!
 Wow!
 Forever young!”

-“You look like one of the kids!” another chimed in.
+“You look like one of the kids!” a fourth user chimed in.

-Simpson kicked off her business trip to the Big Apple last week by posting a photo that showed off her 100-pound postpartum weight loss.
-But even after shedding major pregnancy pounds, during an appearance on HSN, the former Daisy Dukes-wearing star prefaced a pitch of her Jessica Simpson jeans by saying she has no desire to ever wear “skinny” jeans again because her body has changed so much.
+Jessica kicked off her business trip to the Big Apple last week by posting a photo that showed off her 100-pound postpartum weight loss.
+But even after shedding major pregnancy pounds, during an appearance on HSN, the former daisy dukes-wearing star prefaced a pitch of her Jessica Simpson jeans by saying she has no desire to ever wear “skinny” jeans again because her body has changed so much.

 “I don’t think I’ll ever get back to [my skinny jeans],” Jessica said, per E!
 News.
 “After having kids, I don’t think that your hips really ever go completely back.
 Your body changes!”